-Sitting with a senior management team, we were talking about how to understand and prepare the company to work through workplace complexity and change, one of the managers said, “I think I know what the options are, what I cannot understand is how to decipher the opportunities that seem to be so ambiguous and numerous.
-Customers and staff are faced with multiple opportunities and the practices that worked in the past are no longer useful.”
-Heads nodded, and they looked at me, I sat down shaking my head and said, “I don’t know, and we need to discuss this.”
+Sitting with a senior management team, we talked about how to understand and prepare the company to work through workplace complexity and Change; one of the managers said, “I think I know what the options are.
+I cannot understand how to decipher the opportunities that seem so ambiguous and numerous.
+Customers and staff are faced with multiple opportunities, and the practices that worked in the past are no longer useful.”
+Heads nodded, and they looked at me.
+I sat down, shaking my head, and said, “I don’t know, and we need to discuss this.”
 We then went through the BOSCOEEL team coaching process.
-It helped to reframe the complex leadership from one of creating self-efficacy through achieving goals, to a method of developing leadership and team efficacy through learning within a process.
+It helped to reframe the complex leadership from creating self-efficacy through achieving goals to developing leadership and team efficacy through learning within a process.

-While reading through Talent Quarterly an article “Change is here.
+While reading through Talent Quarterly, the article “Change is here.
 Now what?”
-Dave Ulrich shares a useful idea for understanding change and complexity within a VUCA (volatile, uncertain, complex, ambiguous) challenge.
+Dave Ulrich shares a helpful idea for understanding Change and complexity within a VUCA (volatile, uncertain, complex, ambiguous) challenge.
 The article states a needed evolution of VUCA to DRET (discovery, risk, ecosystem, transparency).

 Volatility to Discovery

-- Change requires discovery, which comes from reinventing, seeking a share of opportunity, and managing expectations of continual change.
+- Change requires discovery, which comes from reinventing, seeking a share of opportunity, and managing continual change expectations.

 Uncertainty to Risk

-- With the inability to predict the future comes a requirement to understand and manage risk.
+- The inability to predict the future comes with a requirement to understand and manage risk.
 Managing risk includes increasing predictability, reducing variability, and creating control mechanisms.

 Complexity to Ecosystem

 - Complexity is about confusing multiple streams of activity.
-Anticipating it means shifting to an ecosystem logic where the focus is on partnership, differentiated teams, paradox navigation, and networks.
+Anticipating it means shifting to an ecosystem logic that focuses on partnership, differentiated teams, paradox navigation, and networks.